 Eligibility: All adult Black writers who have not had a full-length book published by or currently under contract with a professional press.
 Authors of chapbooks and self-published books with a maximum print run of 500 may apply.

-Exclusions: Current or former students, colleagues, employees, family members and close friends of the judge; current or former employees and members of the board of Cave Canem Foundation, EcoTheo, or LOGOS Poetry Collective.
-If any of the selected poets fall under the above exclusions, they will be disqualified and a replacement will be chosen from among the finalists.
-As the poetry community is small and the contest is judged without knowledge of the submitter’s identity, acquaintance with the judge or participation in a workshop taught by the judge are not disqualifying criteria.
+If any of the selected poets fall under the above exclusions, they will be disqualified, and a replacement will be chosen from among the finalists.
+As the poetry community is small and the contest is judged without knowledge of the submitter’s identity, acquaintance with the judge or participation in a workshop taught by the judge is not disqualifying criterion.

 - 8-12 pages of unpublished poems.
 A poem may be multiple pages, but no more than one poem per page is permitted.

-- The fellowship welcomes poets writing from a variety of themes and perspectives, and poets writing on ecological, spiritual, and/or theological concerns are particularly encouraged to apply.
+- The fellowship welcomes poets writing from a variety of themes and perspectives.
+Poets writing on ecological, spiritual, and/or theological concerns are particularly encouraged to apply.

 - Submit manuscripts online via Submittable.
-Hard copy submissions will not be considered.
-One manuscript per poet allowed.
+Hard-copy submissions will not be considered.
+One manuscript per poet is allowed.